 What’s a SLAT?
 Can an IDGT be a SLAT?

 Yes.
 The Spousal Lifetime Access Trust, or “SLAT”, is simply an intentionally defective grantor trust where the Grantor’s spouse is a permissible beneficiary of the trust along with descendants.
 By including her spouse as beneficiary, the Grantor is able to transfer assets to an irrevocable IDGT but still ensure that the spouse has access to those assets should he need it during his life.
-While all of the aforementioned tax benefits generally apply to SLATs, careful drafting must occur to be certain the assets do not fall back into the Grantor’s estate, particularly if each spouse wishes to create a SLAT for the benefit of the other spouse.
+While all of the aforementioned tax benefits generally apply to SLATs, careful drafting and funding must occur to be certain the assets do not fall back into the Grantor’s estate, particularly if each spouse wishes to create a SLAT for the benefit of the other spouse.

 What other considerations are there?